sysread/Reddit-API/README.md

 While it is possible to get "permanent" tokens, that term is misleading because you still need to get a temporary token every time the script runs, which will also expire after an hour.
 They are intended for applications that are doing things on a user's behalf ("web" and "installed" app types).
 There is no benefit to supporting this for a "script" type app, and Reddit::Client didn't, so this doesn't, although I may add support if there is demand.

 # Installation
 It can be run locally of course, or if you want to install it, you can just drop it into Perl's library directory, which is probably something like /usr/local/share/perl/5.14.2/Reddit.
 It can be dropped in on top of an existing Reddit::Client installation.
+To do that, you would only copy the lib/Reddit directory (not the top level directory with the Makefile, etc).

 ---